PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ## MongoDB Argument Reference

-In addition to the common arguments for all services [described above](#argument-reference), the `mongodb` block can contain the following arguments:
+In addition to the common arguments for all services [described above](#argument-reference), the `mongodb` block can contain arguments as described below.

+The following arguments are required:

+* `version` - (Required) The version to install.
+The list of supported versions is available in the [user documentation][mongodb-version].

+The following arguments are optional:

 * `class` - (Optional) The service class.
     * _Valid values:_ `database`